 Also, Allah Almighty promised the patient a reward that will be better and will exceed the reward for their deeds.
 He said:

-“And to those who showed patience, We will surely reward the best of what they did”(An-Nahl, 16:96).
+“And to those who showed patience, We will certainly reward them for the best of what they did.”(An-Nakhl, 16:96).

-“Verily, to those who are patient, their reward will be fully rewarded without any account.”(Az-Zumar, 39:10).
+“Indeed, those who are patient will receive their reward completely without any account.”(Az-Zumar, 39:10).

-"Rejoice those who are patient ( who show patience in trials (Al-Baqara, 2:155).
+“Give joy to those who are patient ( who are patient when tested (Al-Baqarah, 2:155).

-Similarly, Allah Almighty says about rewarding the patient with Paradise:
+Allah Almighty also speaks about rewarding the patient with Paradise:

-“And for the fact that they showed patience, He will reward them with Gardens of Eden and silks”(Al-Insan, 76:12).
+“And because they showed patience, He will reward them with Gardens of Eden and silks.”(Al-Insan, 76:12).

-Allah Almighty has mentioned patience along with other great deeds of religion.
+Allah Almighty mentioned patience along with other great religious deeds.
 From what was mentioned along with patience, we learn from the Quran:

-“We created among them leaders who led the rest at Our command to the straight path, because they were patient and confidently believed in Our signs” (As-Sajda, 32:24).
+“We created leaders among them who led the rest according to Our command to the straight path, because they were patient and confidently believed in Our signs” (As-Sajdah, 32:24).

 • Hope ( tawakkul)

-“Those who believed and did righteous deeds, We will certainly settle in the upper rooms in Paradise, in which rivers flow.
+“Those who believe and do righteous deeds, We will certainly place them in upper rooms in Paradise, in which rivers flow.
 They will be there forever.
-How wonderful is the reward of the laborers who have been patient and trusted in their Lord!”
+How wonderful is the reward of the workers who were patient and trusted in their Lord!”
 (Al-Ankabut, 29:58-59).

 “O you who believe!
-Seek patience and prayer for help.
-Indeed, Allah is with those who are patient.”(Al-Baqara, 2:153).
+Seek help from patience and prayer.
+Indeed, Allah is with those who are patient."(Al-Baqarah, 2:153).

-“But if you are patient and God-fearing, then their wiles will not cause you any harm.
-Verily, Allah encompasses all that they do” (Ali Imran, 3:120).
+“But if you are patient and fearful of God, their wiles will not cause you any harm.
+Indeed, Allah comprehends everything they do” (Ali Imran, 3:120).

-“But if you are patient and God-fearing, then in these matters it is necessary to show determination”(Ali Imran, 3:186).
+“But if you are patient and fearful of God, then you must be decisive in these matters.”(Ali Imran, 3:186).

-“And only those who endured and did good deeds are forgiven and have a great reward”(Hood 11:11).
+“And only those who endured and did good deeds are destined for forgiveness and a great reward.”(Hood 11:11).

 • Jihad

-“Verily, your Lord after all this forgives and has mercy on those who migrated after being subjected to temptation, and then fought and showed patience” (An-Nahl, 16:110).
+“Verily, after all this, your Lord forgives and has mercy on those who migrated after being tempted, and then fought and showed patience” (An-Nahl, 16:110).

-“We will certainly put you to the test until we recognize those of you who fight and show patience, and until we verify your news” (Muhammad, 47:31).
+“We will certainly put you to the test until we recognize those of you who fight and are patient, and until we test your messages” (Muhammad, 47:31).

 “Be patient, for the promise of Allah is true.
-Ask forgiveness for your sin and glorify the praise of your Lord in the afternoon and in the morning” (Al-Mu'min, 40:55).
+Seek forgiveness for your sin and glorify your Lord with praise in the afternoon and in the morning” (Al-Mumin, 40:55).

-“Therefore be patient with what they ( polytheists) they say, and glorify the praise of your Lord before sunrise and before sunset, glorify him during the night, as well as at the beginning and end of the day.
+“Therefore be patient with what they ( polytheists) they say, and glorify your Lord with praise before the sun rises and before it sets, glorify him during the night, and at the beginning and end of the day.
 Perhaps you will be satisfied"(Ta Ha, 20:130) .

-“I swear by the evening time that people suffer losses, except for those who believe, do righteous deeds, command each other the truth and command each other patience!”
+“I swear by the eve of evening that people suffer loss except those who believe, do righteous deeds, command one another with the truth, and command one another with patience!”
 (Al-Asr, 103:1-3) .

-“And after that, one must be one of those who believe and command each other patience and command each other mercy” (Al-Balad, 90:17).
+“And after this, one must be one of those who believe and command one another patience and command one another mercy” (Al-Balad, 90:17).

 • Gratitude ( shukr)